 - candy sprinkles

 1. In a bowl, mix the whipped cream topping and corn starch with a wooden spoon or spatula.
 Mix well until a soft and crumbly dough forms.
 The gluten-free cloud dough should mold nicely in your hands when manipulated.

 2. If the dough is too crumbly and dry, add a tablespoon of oil at a time until the consistency is appropriate for shaping.
 If it is too sticky, add a teaspoon of corn starch at a time and mix until appropriate.

-3. Once the cloud dough is just right, sprinkle some corn starch on the surface and roll your dough out.
+3. Once the cloud dough is just right, sprinkle some corn starch on the surface and roll out the cloud dough DIY.
 Use a cup to press small circles.
 We used the lid of a glue stick to cut out the small inside circle, creating a donut shape.

 4. Sprinkle the top of your cloud dough donuts with candy sprinkles.
 Now it’s time for sensory play with the donuts and other cloud dough activities.

 Now that we know what would happen if you give a dog a donut, what about if you gave a dog some dog food?
 Would the same hilarity ensue?